Questions & Answers

 Clean energy

-Watch the video
+See the video

-Offshore wind energy potential
+Offshore wind potential

 To date, only one offshore wind turbine has been installed in France.
-It is a floating wind turbine, a 2 MW demonstrator located off the coast of Le Croisic.
+This is a floating wind turbine, a 2MW demonstrator located off the coast of Le Croisic.

-European Countries Offshore wind capacity installed in 2019 (MW) Total installed offshore wind capacity (MW)
+European countries Offshore wind capacity installed in 2019 (MW) Total installed offshore wind capacity (MW)

 United Kingdom 1 764 9 945